Dr Judith Hebron

 - Fellow of the Higher Education Academy

-I am programme manager for the BSc Psychology with Education, a BPS-accredited programme.
-In addition, I lead and contribute to modules on the BA Childhood Studies, BA Education and the MA Special Educational Needs programmes, as well as supervising undergraduate and postgraduate dissertation students.
-I am personal tutor to students on the BSc Psychology with Education and BA Childhood Studies across all years of study.
+I am programme lead for the BSc Psychology with Education, a BPS-accredited programme.
+In addition, I lead and contribute to modules on the BA Childhood Studies, BA Education and the MA Special Educational Needs programmes, as well as supervising fina year Major Projects and dissertations as undergraduate and postgraduate level.
+I am personal tutor to students on the BSc Psychology with Education across all years of study.